ahsfalt/ahsfalt/README.md

 ## Ahsfalt
-Programmer, I tend to use C, Python and C# or Java if I hate myself\
+Programmer, I tend to use C, Python and C# or Java.
+I do not enjoy using C# or Java.
-\
-\
-\
-\
-You will never catch me using Rust